ReDI-School/intro-java/lesson2/exercise3.md

 what does the program print?

-What can you write instead of _i++_ that will get the same result?
+What can you write instead of `i++` that will get the same result?

-Can you do something similar for all mathematical operations (substraction, multiplication, division)
+Can you do something similar for all mathematical operations (subtraction, multiplication, division)